mattjmoran/resume/pages/checklist.md

 - Check for any spelling and grammatical errors
 - Errors and formatting inconsistencies may reflect poorly on your work quality
+- Ensure your resume can be understood and evaluated in a 15-second scan
 - Include things relevant to the role you are applying for
 - If you lack direct experience in the required field, emphasize transferable skills from other domains